DigitalNZ/supplejack/_posts/2014-07-23-production-install.md

 ### 7. Install Java Development Kit (JDK)

 [Apache Solr](http://lucene.apache.org/solr/) requires a Java Runtime environment to be installed.
+We are currently using Java 8 with Solr5.

 Install Oracle JDK for your platform.
-See [Oracle's Website](http://www.oracle.com/technetwork/java/javase/downloads/java-archive-downloads-javase7-521261.html) for details
+See [Oracle's Website](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) for details

-### 8. Install Solr and Tomcat
+### 8. Install Solr

 We recommend using Solr5, please read the Getting Started and Taking Solr to Production information on their documentation for information on how to get up and running.